Careers in Radiation Protection

 Jobs in radiation protection generally fall into one of the following categories: medical, emergency response, science, research, construction, nuclear power, or waste management.
 Although every profession listed on this webpage deals with radiation in some way, each profession’s interaction with and use of radiation in the workplace is unique.

-Health physics is the discipline of radiation safety and how radiation affects people and the environment.
-People who study health physics are called health physicists.
-They are certified by the American Board of Health Physics, and they work in all of the fields listed below.
+Health physics is the discipline of radiation safety.
+People who study health physics are called health physicists, who discuss how radiation affects people and the environment.
+They are certified by the American Board of Health Physics, and they can work in all of the fields listed below.

 Radiologists are doctors who specialize in diagnosing and treating injuries through different kinds of medical imaging.
 This includes things like mammograms, computed tomography (CT) scans, and x-rays.
 Radiologists work closely with technicians to make sure the right amount of radiation is used to get a clear picture of a patient, so the patient can be treated or diagnosed.
 Learn more on RadTown’s Radiation and Medical X-Rays webpage.

 Radiation oncologists perform radiation therapy on patients with cancer.
-They oversee all radiation therapy treatments, along with other people on their team.
+They lead the teams that oversee all radiation therapy treatments.
 They sometimes work with radiation oncology nurses, who specialize in caring for patients receiving radiation therapy, or dosimetrists, who help doctors determine the dose of radiation needed.
 Learn more on RadTown’s Radiation Therapy webpage.

 Science and Research